sqdKaee/AmazonCore/README.md

 Features:

-Fasten seatbelt very quickly and 100% asynchronous and FAST
+Fasten seatbelt very quickly and 100% async and FAST

 Add feature to players change their packets to see all players FASTEN seatBelts at once!